marcory-hub/hailo_gcp/gcp-vm-no-gpu-docker-software-suite-installation.md

 _If you're using pay-as-you-go GPU instances, you can skip this section._

 ### Prerequisites
-- Installation of a VM in GCP
+- Installation of a VM in GCP as described [here](gcp-vm-no-gpu-installation.md)
 - Access to Hailo Developer Zone

 ## Steps